SRI-CSL/yices2/README.md

 This repository includes the source of Yices 2, documentation, tests, and examples.

-Yices 2 is developed by Bruno Dutertre, Dejan Jovanovic, and Ian A. Mason at the Computer Science Laboratory, SRI International.
+Yices 2 is developed by Bruno Dutertre, Dejan Jovanovic, Stéphane Graham-Lengrand, and Ian A. Mason at the Computer Science Laboratory, SRI International.
 To contact us, or to get more information about Yices, please visit our [website](http://yices.csl.sri.com).